-In the event that a retirement savings account is reported missing, the employer or Next-of-Kin (NOK) shall notify the Pension Fund Administrator after a minimum period of 12 months.
+In the event that a retirement savings account holder is reported missing, the employer or Next-of-Kin (NOK) shall notify the Pension Fund Administrator after a minimum period of 12 months.
 The National Pension Commission then sets up a board of inquiry to ascertain that the client is missing.
-After investigations have been concluded by the board of inquiry and the client presumed dead, the personal representative of the missing client or any other person as may be directed by a court of competent jurisdiction will be entitled to the client’s RSA balance upon submission of a Will admitted to Probate or Letters of Administration
+After investigations have been concluded by the board of inquiry and the client presumed dead, the beneficiary of the missing client or any other person as may be directed by a court of competent jurisdiction will be entitled to the client’s RSA balance upon submission of a Will admitted to Probate or Letters of Administration.

-Requirements to be fulfilled by the Next-of-Kin
+Requirements to be fulfilled by the Beneficiary

 - Current International Travelling Passport,